The Agony of Opacity: Foundations for Reflective Interpretability in AI-Mediated Mental Health Support: Appendix A: Key Insights for Reflective Interpretability

-Work studying the factors that are common to efficacious across psychotherapies has described the importance of a shared understanding and context between an individual in distress and the support provider~\cite{frank2025persuasion, song2024typing}.
-Similarly, supporting a user's ability to experiment with how their chatbot supports them, while also providing specific options (that are grounded in evidence-based psychotherapy modalities) could allow for an individual to feel as if support is more aligned to their needs.
-In addition, this process would also support the ability of a user to reflect on what modalities of support work best for them, with additional context around what theories might be driving model responses.
+Work studying the factors that are efficacious across psychotherapies has described the importance of a shared understanding and cultural context between an individual in distress and their support provider~\cite{frank2025persuasion, song2024typing}.
+Prompting a user to experiment with the role that the chatbot plays as it supports them (with examples of alternate approaches the chatbot may have taken) could help users better reflect on what modalities of support work best for them, with additional context around what theories might be driving model responses.